 Different operating systems save log files in slightly different locations.
 Always check your operating system documentation to make sure you have the right file locations.

-How To Write Error Log To a File
+How To Write Error Log To File

-In order to capture system messages, you can use “greater than”
+In order to capture system messages, you can use “greater than” symbol

 > to pipe the error log into a file.
 And further, use the